tbatesdev/TimeChamberFitness/documentation/3-Business_Requirements/README.md

 ###	Products (modal pop-up):
-⦁	Each Product sub-page must have a header saying "Products: (category)

-⦁	Each Prouct modal must have 10 cards with an image of the item.
+⦁	Each Product modal must have a header that says "Product Details" on the left and an "x" to close the modal on the left

 ⦁	Under each card, there must be a line of text that describes the product.
 Next to the description, there must be a price for each item within the card.